marcb44ch/spring-petclinic-rest/readme.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=spring-petclinic_spring-petclinic-rest&metric=coverage)](https://sonarcloud.io/dashboard?id=spring-petclinic_spring-petclinic-rest)

 This backend version of the Spring Petclinic application only provides a REST API. **There is no UI**.
-The [spring-petclinic-angular project](https://github.com/spring-petclinic/spring-petclinic-angular) is an Angular front-end application which consumes the REST API.
+The [spring-petclinic-angular project](https://github.com/spring-petclinic/spring-petclinic-angular) is a Angular front-end application which consumes the REST API.

 ## Understanding the Spring Petclinic application with a few diagrams